Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- At home, as 3-point favorites or more, the Browns have one win ATS (1-1).
+- The Browns have one win ATS (1-1) as 3-point favorites or greater at home.

-- This year on the road, Arizona is 3-0 against the spread and 3-0 overall.
+- Away from home, Arizona is 3-0 overall and 3-0 against the spread.

-- The Cardinals are unbeaten ATS (1-0) as 3-point underdogs or more on the road.
+- The Cardinals are unbeaten ATS (1-0) away from home as 3-point underdogs or more.

-- Arizona has gone over the total once in three away games this season.
+- This season, in three away games, Arizona has hit the over once.

 Powered by Data Skrive.